Greetings to all and WELCOME HOME!

 As we continue our transition to Public Masses

-Let’s remember the gratitude we feel here in Fremont County for the variance that allows us to gather together to worship with one another at Holy Mass, despite the inconvenience of the precautions we must take during this time of transition.
+Let’s remember the gratitude we feel here in Fremont County that allows us to gather together to worship with one another at Holy Mass, despite the inconvenience of the precautions we must take during this time of transition.
 Father Jesse wishes to encourage everyone who is able to start returning to public worship of our wonderful God.
 Don’t stay away—we want to be with all of our parish family members again!

 Please respect the social distancing markers in the pews, (remember families living in the same household are not required to social distance) and while processing up to the altar to make your offering and receiving communion.